Frasers of Philorth

-The Frasers of Philorth are a Scottish lowland family, originally from the Anjou region of France.
+The Frasers of Philorth are a Scottish Lowlands family, originally from the Anjou region of France.
 Castle Fraser, their family seat, is in Sauchen, Aberdeenshire, Scotland.
 Since the time of Alexander Fraser, 11th Lord Saltoun, the heads of the Philorth family are the Lords Saltoun.
-The current head of the Frasers of Philorth is Flora Fraser, 21st Lady Saltoun, who is Chief of the Name and Arms of Clan Fraser since 1 May 1984, by decree of the Court of the Lord Lyon.
+The current head of the Frasers of Philorth is Katharine Fraser, 22nd Lady Saltoun, who is Chief of the Name and Arms of Clan Fraser.
 The family's arms are "azure, three cinquefoils argent"—three silver strawberry flowers on a field of blue.
 The heraldic cinquefoil is a stylized five-point leaf; the cinquefoils which appear on the Fraser of Philorth coat-of-arms are specifically strawberry flowers.
 Only the Lady or Lord Saltoun is permitted to display these arms plain and undifferenced.